sascommunities/technical-support-code/fact-gathering/get-k8s-info-vk/README.md

 ### Additional Options

-You can specify options to enable additional features or collect additional information.
+You can specify options to control the script execution or collect additional information.

 * -n | --namespace | --namespaces